rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 # Overview

-The GNU/Linux operating system follows the philosophy of "everything is a file", so system administrators often need to deal with problems related to file names and file contents.
+ The GNU/Linux operating system follows the philosophy of "everything is a file".
+A side consequence of this philosopy is that system administrators often have to interact with files, file names and file contents.

-In terms of processing file content, the three tools `grep`, `sed`, and `awk` are very powerful and frequently used, so people call them the "Three Swordsmen".
+Regarding processing file content, the three tools grep, sed, and awk are potent and frequently used, so people call them the "Three Swordsmen".

 ## Regular expressions VS wildcards